Bank earnings signal dark clouds on the horizon - KVIA

 “Our internal indicators continue to point towards the strength of our customers’ financial position, but the Federal Reserve has made it clear that it will take actions necessary to reduce inflation and this will certainly reduce economic growth,” Chief Executive Charlie Scharf said.
 “In addition, the war in Ukraine adds additional risk to the downside.”

 Mortgage loans at Wells Fargo fell 33% from a year ago as the Federal Reserve raised interest rates.
-The company beat earnings per share estimates, bringing in 88 cents per share, higher than the 80-cent estimate from Refinitiv, but didn’t live up to revenue estimates, the bank came in with $17.6 billion, with a Refinitiv consensus of $17.8 billion.
+The company beat earnings per share estimates, bringing in 88 cents per share, higher than the 80-cent estimate from Refinitiv, but didn’t live up to revenue estimates.
+The bank came in with $17.6 billion, short of the Refinitiv consensus of $17.8 billion.

 The-CNN-Wire